Why Choose Costa Rica? Why Now?

 Specifically, why is our area (the Papagayo region in the province of Guanacaste) one of the best markets to consider?

 Location, Location, Location!
-Liberia International Airport (refer to our Maps of Costa Rica and Liberia Airport links).
+Guanacaste International Airport (refer to our Maps of Costa Rica and Liberia Airport links).
 LIR (airport code for Liberia) opened for direct commercial airline traffic from the US in December, 2002, starting with three direct flights a week from Atlanta with Delta Airlines.
 Within one year, there were 18 flights arriving, and today we have over 120 flights a week, with nearly all major US airlines providing services from the major hubs in the US directly to LIR.
 The airport underwent extensive renovations in 2012 and expansion of the airport continues with more improvements and expansion continuing.
 More and more people will be coming to Costa Rica.
 The beaches of Northwest Guanacaste (Playa Panama, Playa Hermosa, Playas del Coco, and Playa Ocotal) are the closest beaches to this international airport -- only 20-25 minutes away!

 Excellent Health Care